Posts

 It was at the teaching at Palpung Phende Kunkyab temple that the opportunity arose to speak with His Holiness in private.
 It was only for a few moments but he answered a looming question and gave me hope for the future.
 I had been wrestling with a health issue for five months and never thought I would be able to seek such advice and compassion.
 It was beyond any sane expectation.

 A dear sweet man made the moment happen.
 The next day I caught up with him and thanked him for the kindness in pushing the meeting forward.
 He was the reason I got my blessing.
-If you’re struggling with anxiety, you might consider to try CBD for anxiety.
+If you’re struggling with anxiety or facing challenges with substance abuse, you might consider seeking drug and alcohol addiction treatment to find the support and healing you need.
+For more information on therapeutic approaches, you can explore at this site https://www.addictiontreatmentrehab.co.uk/blog/cognitive-behavioural-therapy.
+Additionally, try CBD for anxiety could be helpful.

 Bob made it happen